Charles Joshua Chaplin: Honours and awards

 As a member of the Académie royale de peinture et de sculpture, Chaplin exhibited his paintings at the Paris Salon, the official exhibition venue of members' work.
 He began exhibiting his paintings at the French Artists' Salon in 1845 and was represented there habitually each year.
 These exhibitions made him one of France's most famous portrait artists.
 Commencing in 1847, his work was exhibited regularly at the Royal Academy in London.

-During his lifetime, he received acclamation for his artistic talents by the award of several medals: a third class medal in 1851; a second class medal the following year; and an Honour Medal in 1865.
+He ws awarded several medals for his works: a third class medal in 1851; a second class medal the following year; and an Honour Medal in 1865.
 He was declared Chevalier de la Légion d’Honneur in 1879, also known as The National Order of the Legion of Honour.
 Chaplin was elevated to Officier in 1881.

 Chaplin's artistic talent was admired by renowned writers, painters and critics such as Arsène Houssaye, Émile Zola and Théophile Gautier. Édouard Manet felt Chaplin knew "the smile of a woman".
 It was his portraits of young women that gained him particular success.

 His works can be viewed in the French museums of Bordeaux, Bayonne, Bourges, Mulhouse, Paris, Reims, Rouen, Saintes (Charente-Maritime), and the Louvre Museum Graphic Art Database.
 Outside France his works can be found in the Hermitage Museum, Saint Petersburg, at the Metropolitan Museum of Art, the Harvard Art Museums in Massachusetts and the Indianapolis Museum of Art in Indiana.
 Chaplin has several paintings in a public collection in the United Kingdom at the Bowes Museum.

 One of Chaplin's paintings was sold at an auction in Paris on 5 June 1922.
 Described by the auctioneer as a landscape painting by Charles Chaplin, it achieved an unexpectedly high price for an artist considered to have "fallen into oblivion".
 Most of the bidders mistakenly believed it was a work of art by the comedian and actor Charlie Chaplin and thought they would acquire a remarkable find.
 The New York Times reported it stating: "The disappointment of the ultimate buyer may be imagined when it was discovered that the picture was by an almost forgotten artist."